pauloreis-ds/Machine-Learning-ROADMAP/1 - Classification/README.md

       also known as "Sensitivity"<br>

+[Trading Off Precision and Recall -](https://www.coursera.org/lecture/machine-learning/trading-off-precision-and-recall-CuONQ) Important!
+Watch.
+Think about it.
+Try to create an example (go back to the confusion matrix image and change numbers, what would be the precision and recall if you had 50TP instead of 100)

   - _Misclassification Rate_: Overall, how often is it wrong?
     - (FP+FN)/total = (10+5)/165 = 0.09<br>
       equivalent to 1 minus Accuracy<br>